• Skip to main content

 This always presents a problem with chart patterns because they only become clear after the pattern is completed.

-For example, a double top pattern only looks like a double top after the stock hits a high then drops through the accompanying support area.
+For example, a double top only looks like a double top after the stock hits a high then drops through the accompanying support area.

 If the stock doesn’t drop fully, then it will look more like a wedge or a triangle pattern.